tfia/switch-ml/README.md

 # switch-ml

+Run traditional machine learning models for traffic classification on Tofino switches using P4.
+Currently supports:

+- Decision Tree Classifier

-The data plane codes in P4 are at `./switch/`, and the controller codes in C are at `./ctrl`.
+The data plane codes in P4 are at `./switch`, and the controller codes in C are at `./ctrl`.

 ## Compile and Run